yosoDev/whiskerz/README.md

 in order to decouple child windows from each other.

 The `WindowMessageEventBus` has the same public methods as `EventBus`.
-It also has a `release` methods which removes the handler for the `message` event from the `Window` object.
+It also has a `release` method which removes the handler for the `message` event from the `Window` object.
 This method can for example be used when the event bus is created inside a custom component, which eventually is removed from the DOM (in case of Vue components, `release` can be called in the `beforeUnmount` lifecycle hook).